 My role as a professional independent civil celebrant is to help you design a ceremony that honours the life of your loved one by illustrating the ways they enriched the lives of everyone they met.
 Having travelled the world in HM Forces and since then conducting ceremonies that celebrated other people’s lives, I know how emotionally intense this period can be.
 Sometimes a ceremony might be punctuated with tears and reflective silence as well as smiles and laughter.
 Or images, music and poetry might be used to explain the void left by your loss.
 Remember, it doesn’t matter how long or short a life has been, or whether it was widely celebrated or lived humbly and modestly; everyone’s story matters.
 However you wish to make the occasion special will be right, and it is my role and privilege to support, guide and lead you in that journey.
 Thank you.

 Nothing can ever really prepare you for when a loved one passes.
 I know that this is a difficult time for you and I will do all I can to support and comfort you as we work together to remember who your loved one was, at their final farewell.
 As a National Celebrant Award Winner, and a funeral celebrant of many years’ experience, I deliver the ceremony with warmth, empathy and sincerity, bringing colour to the words and the memories to life.
-As part of my service to you, if you wish me to do so, I create a memory keepsake from the life story part of the script, and gift you some Forget-Me-Not seeds to plant in your loved one’s memory.
+As part of my service to you, if you wish me to do so, I create a memory keepsake from the life story part of the script, featuring photographs of your loved one.
 Finally, I know that the first year can be an emotional one, so I keep in touch, sending an email or card on hotspot anniversaries, like your loved one’s birthday and Christmas.
+I also run a bereavement cafe once a month during term time at The Yorkshire Barn in Murton Park.
 I specialise in heartfelt ceremonies, with light-hearted moments, the personal touch, celebrating the life of the one you loved so much.

 With years of experience in supporting families and friends in saying farewell.
 I listen, gently guide, serve and care for you as we create a memorable and special way of saying goodbye.
 I am an ordained priest (free of church and parish duties) equally comfortable in delivering religious and non-religious services, ensuring that each service perfectly suits you and your loved one.
 I am passionate that we say goodbye in the right way, to celebrate, remember and support one another in the safety of the love that surrounds us all.
 Recently I was delighted to receive the following comments … “You were a star … she would have approved (high praise indeed!) … a perfect balance and offered us all a moment to reflect on our relationship we shared with her and to give thanks for the part she played … her farewell was just as she would have wanted … it was a pleasure to have you to be part of the thanksgiving service”